Are you worried about tearing during your baby's birth?

 - Simple steps to lifelong pelvic floor health (so you're free to cough, sneeze, laugh, and even bounce around on trampolines without having to hold anything back)

-However, because this is an extensive and newly updated class, I decided to price it at my typical new release price of $67.
-But then I started thinking I want to help as many mamas and mamas-to-be as possible (because this is really a big issue without a lot of good teaching!), so I'm offering the full class replay, handouts, and bonuses for $27
+However, because I put this class together as a live, group session, I decided to price it at my normal live class price of $67.
+But then I started thinking I want to help as many mamas and mamas-to-be as possible (because this is really a big issue without a lot of good teaching!), so I'm offering the full class for $20